 We provide diagnosis and treatment for children with swallowing, gastroesophageal, and breathing problems.

-At the Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center (GUARD), part of Hassenfeld Children’s Hospital of New York at NYU Langone, we understand that it takes a team to optimize care for children who have complex or rare aerodigestive—throat, esophagus, trachea, bronchi, lungs, or stomach—issues that affect breathing, speaking, and swallowing.
+At the Pediatric Gastroesophageal, Upper Airway, and Respiratory Diseases Center (GUARD), part of Hassenfeld Children’s Hospital at NYU Langone, we understand that it takes a team to optimize care for children who have complex or rare aerodigestive—throat, esophagus, trachea, bronchi, lungs, or stomach—issues that affect breathing, speaking, and swallowing.

 That’s why we’ve brought together ear, nose, and throat specialists, gastroenterologists, pulmonologists, and other experts to work with children and parents as a team.
 Our experts collaborate with you to get a clear understanding of your child’s medical condition and create an individualized treatment plan based on his or her unique needs.
 Your participation can be vital for helping your child to have the best possible outcome.